 What is a snagging survey?

-You should ideally have the snagging survey done in the period between building work being finished and your legal completion date, so the developer has time to fix any snags before you move in.
+The best time to have a snagging survey done is the period between building work being finished and your legal completion date, so the developer has time to fix any snags before you move in.

-You can technically have a snagging survey done at any time during the first two years of living in a new-build home, and the developer must repair any defects reported during this period.
+That said, you can technically have a snagging survey done at any time during the first two years of living in a new-build home, and the developer must repair any defects reported during this period.
+It might just take a bit longer to get things sorted.

 Snagging survey costs

 We recommend hiring a professional surveyor to conduct your snagging survey.
-While there isn't an official snagging qualification, some surveyors specialise in working with new-build homes so it's worth asking the question when you're getting quotes.
+While there isn't an official snagging qualification - and no standard snagging template is offered by the Royal Institution of Chartered Surveyors (Rics) or the Residential Property Surveyors Association (RPSA) - some surveying companies specialise in working with new-build homes.

 Snagging surveys usually cost between £300 and £600.
-Given that you're investing thousands, or even hundreds of thousands, of pounds in a new home, and the survey can spot major problems that may otherwise go unnoticed until your property is out of its warranty period, this is money well spent.
+Given that you're investing thousands (or perhaps hundreds of thousands) of pounds in a new home, and the survey can spot major problems that may otherwise go unnoticed until your property is out of its warranty period, this is money well spent.

-Professional surveyors usually report their findings directly to the developer, increasing the likelihood of issues being fixed quickly and (hopefully) taking some stress out of the process for you.
+Professional surveyors usually report their findings directly to the developer, increasing the likelihood of issues being fixed quickly and (hopefully) taking some stress out of the process for you - though they will of course also send you a copy of your own.

 DIY snagging surveys